 To purchase and sell ETFs, some investors use market orders.
 A market order instructs you to instantly buy or sell ETF shares at the prevailing market price.

-A market order does not describe the price you wish to trade; instead, it specifies the number of shares you would like to swap.
 These orders are straightforward to comprehend and carry out.
 “You want to buy 25 units of the Vanguard Total Stock Market (VTI) at the best accessible price,” a market order says.

-Market orders should not be made because
+Market orders should not be made because?

-You have no control over the pricing
+1. You have no control over the pricing

 The price displayed on your broker’s website is not always the price upon which the transaction is completed.
 The purchase can be made at a more excellent or lower price than what you planned.

-The broker may request more outstanding account balances than required
+2. The broker may request more outstanding account balances than required

 If you wish to buy ten shares at market price, you see a cost of $100, and you have $1000 in your account, your broker may want more significant balances in your account than you need.

-Even if your cash amount appears to be sufficient to fulfil a market order for ten shares, your broker may need a more extraordinary account because it does not know when your market order will be fulfilled.
+Even if your cash amount appears to be sufficient to fulfill a market order for ten shares, your broker may need a more extraordinary account because it does not know when your market order will be fulfilled.

 Limit orders do not have these flaws.
 They give you price control and, as a result, don’t force you to keep a more significant amount in your account than is required.